Teaching

 Collage Club is a montly meeting of making with friends, neighbors, and strangers of all ages.
 This work in done in collaboration with Moscow Contemporary.
 Collage Club demonstrates what I value most about art, an open and inclusive invitation to create in a way that leans into personal vision, intuition, and discovery.

-The “Spotted in the Wild” Native Palouse Prairie Plants Eductional Garden is located at the Appaloosa Museum and Heritage Center.
-The garden activated an underutilized space and brings the learning from inside the Museum to the outdoors where visitors can appreciate and learn about plants and grasses native to this region, imagining what it looked like prior to the shift to large scale agriculture.
+The “Spotted in the Wild” Native Palouse Prairie Plants Educational Garden is located at the Appaloosa Museum and Heritage Center.
+The garden activated an underutilized space and brings the learning from inside the Museum to the outdoors, where visitors can appreciate and learn about plants and grasses native to this region, imagining what it looked like prior to the shift to large-scale agriculture.
 The garden vision and continued care is a team effort with my husband, David Herbold.